richardabendroth/remoter/README.md

 # Open to PR's

 PR's welcome!
+Feel free to improve Remoter 🤓.
 Please find and fix bugs 🙏.
 Improvement of the docs very welcome!

 # License
 MIT.